No. 11 Seed Football Falls 41-10 To No. 6 Seed Ole Miss In First Round of College Football Playoff

 NOTES

-- The made field goal from Patrick Durkin was his 25th of the season to add to his single school record total…His 116 points this year is also the most points for a kicker in school history…His 116 points are the fifth-most in school history for any player…He also moved to a tie for 10thh all-time at Tulane in career made field goals with 27.
+- The field goal from Patrick Durkin was his 25th of the season to add to his single school record total…His 116 points this year is also the most points for a kicker in school history…His 116 points are the fifth-most in school history for any player…He also moved to a tie for 10thh all-time at Tulane in career made field goals with 27.

-Single Season Field Goal List
+Single-Season Field Goal List

 1. Patrick Durkin (2025, 25)